Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Van Gogh Museum| ©Alan de la Cruz

-The Holland Pass is very similar to the Amsterdam Pass in terms of benefits, with significant savings in queues and up to 50% on the price of admission to attractions.
+The Holland Pass is very similar to the Amsterdam Pass in terms of benefits, with significant savings in queues and up to 50% on the price of tickets to attractions.
 However, as its name suggests, this card not only includes attractions in Amsterdam, but also in other cities in the country, such as Rotterdam, The Hague, Giethoorn, Volendam, Haarlem and Utrecht, with a total of 60 attractions.

 So, if you not only want to know the capital, but take advantage to know well the Netherlands through some of its most important cities, I would not think about it and would acquire the Holland Pass, which is also valid for 1 month from its first use.